-Tevva Motors, founded by CEO, Asher Bennett, is an electric truck manufacturer based in Chelmsford which is aiming to become the market leader in the electric truck industry.
+Tevva Motors, founded by CEO, Asher Bennett, is an electric truck manufacturer based in Chelmsford which is aiming to become the market leader in the electric automotive industry.

 As attention on the electric vehicle market has intensified in recent years thanks to newer motor companies like Tesla, in addition to investment in electric vehicles from traditional motor companies like Ford, Bennett’s company has gone from strength to strength.